 What TAKA Trust has achieved so far

 - School bikes.
-RIDE Holidays has worked with their supporters to raise funds for over 300 brand new bikes and helmets for the children from our local Schools.
+RIDE Holidays has worked with their supporters to raise funds for over 700 new bikes and helmets across 25schools.
 They are partners of TAKA Trust who continue to fundraise all year around to provide our tamariki with brand new safe bikes and helmets.

 - Symphony in the Hutt.
 In 2018, we staged our first free concert at the Walter Nash Centre with the support of Orchestra Wellington, Lower Hutt Sports Awards, Hutt Mana Trust, Pelorus Trust, Hutt City Council, Creative Communities and KPMG.
 This world class event was attended by more than 1000 people from the north eastern suburbs.
 TAKA Trust decided to make this an annual event following the overwhelming enthusiasm from tamariki, whanau and the wider community.
-Successful concerts were held in 2019 and 2020 each attracting more than 1000 people.
-This year the concert was held on May 28th with the theme “Queen” music.
-A record numbers of 1500 tamariki, rangitahi and their whanau attended.
+Successful concerts have since been held in 2019, 2020 and 2021 each attracting more than 1000 people.
+In 2022 we got our groove on to an epic collection of Disco tracks and had a record numbers with more than 1400 in attendance.
 A magical evening was had by all.
 A huge thank you to our sponsors.

 - Sport!
 More than 4,000 tickets to Hurricanes, Wellington Lions and Phoenix games for children and their families to attend.

-- Trips to town.
-Each week, free buses have taken school groups on educational trips to Te Papa, Parliament, Westpac Stadium, Space Place and even over to the Wairarapa.
+- Bus Trips.
+Each term, free buses take school groups on educational trips to Te Papa, Parliament, Westpac Stadium, Space Place and even over to the Wairarapa.
 Providing buses to our low decile schools enables them to take tamariki on excursions around the Wellington region to places which, in some cases, the children have never been before.

 - KPMG has provided free professional expertise to each school, manpower at working bees and Christmas presents.
 They also offer scholarships to Taita College students.